rocha985/React-Country-Finder/README.md

 # React Country Finder

-This is a small project built with React to practice working with APIs and React Router.
+Project built with React to practice working with APIs and React Router.
 It allows users to search for countries and see basic information like the flag, population, and capital.